Providing the highest-quality dermatological care for more than 40 years

 Whether you need assistance with precancerous lesions, cysts or skin cancer, or just a preventative skin screening, we can provide the necessary care to help you achieve your best skin health.
 Our doctors are trained at identifying the signs of skin cancer and pre-cancers, including basal cell carcinoma, squamous cell carcinoma, melanoma and other skin cancers.
 Schedule a skin exam today and we can evaluate your skin concerns, assess your risk of skin cancer, as well as recommend ways to prevent them.

-Identifying precancerous lesions, melanoma and basal cell carcinoma
+Identifying precancerous lesions, basal cell carcinoma, squamous cell carcinoma, and melanoma

 Unfortunately, as we age, our skin becomes more susceptible to skin cancer; this is especially true for individuals who use tanning beds and don’t use adequate sunscreen while outdoors.
 Atypical moles, known as dysplastic nevi, can become precancerous over time and will need to be removed.
-Additionally, melanoma and non-melanoma skin cancers such as basal cell carcinoma and squamous cell carcinoma, can spread and become life-threatening if not treated early.
+Basal cell and squamous cell carcinomas should be detected early to minimize the risk of a disfiguring scar or involvement of underlying structures such as nerve, cartilage, and bone.
+Additionally, melanoma such as basal cell carcinoma and squamous cell carcinoma, can spread and become life-threatening if not treated early.

-The doctors and PA at Dermatology of Athens are trained on identifying these skin cancers, either through a physical scan or by taking a biopsy, and, once confirmed that it’s cancer, are prepared to remove it — so you live life safely in your own skin.
+The doctors and PA at Dermatology of Athens are trained on identifying these skin cancers and, once confirmed by biopsy that it’s cancer, are prepared to remove it entirely — so you live life safely in your own skin.

 The best prevention for skin cancer is by protecting it from too much sun, checking your skin monthly for changes, and regular skin checks by your Dermatologist.
 If you’re concerned or have questions, we encourage you to schedule a full skin examination today.